News: 1 July 2013

 By 2015, 25 million people had visited Te Papa and in December 2015, Te Papa celebrated 150 years since the founding of the Colonial Museum in 1865, which evolved into today’s Te Papa.

 Te Papa’s spectacular new art gallery opened in March 2018, spanning almost 4000 m2 over two levels.
-The new exhibitions included contemporary jewellery, immersive art experiences and iconic New Zealand works from the national art collection.
+The new exhibitions include contemporary jewellery, immersive art experiences and iconic New Zealand works from the national art collection.
+The vast new entrance gallery is larger than any space at Te Papa and will enable Te Papa to showcase works that have never been seen before.